 - CAT"5.
-Executes the function ALMCAT of the TIME module.
-When there is no TIME module in the calculator the message "NO TIMER" is displayed. - CAT"6.- This catalog shows all key assignments in keycode order, starting at the Σ+ key and working its way horizontally and then dropping down to the next row.
+Executes the function ALMCAT of the TIME module with no enhancements in the manner of execution.
+When there is no TIME module in the calculator (obviously not possible on the CX), the message "NO TIMER" is displayed. - CAT"6.- This catalog shows all key assignments in keycode order, starting at the Σ+ key and working its way horizontally and then dropping down to the next row.
 On the right side you will see the keycode and on the left side the function name will be displayed.
 Even synthetic key assignments (like "RCL M", or "TEXT 7") are shown correctly and not as an XROM number.
 Pressing [C] deletes the shown key assignment when the catalog is stopped.
-When there are no key assignments the message "NO KEYS" is generated. - CAT"7.- Executes the function DIR of the HP-IL module.
+When there are no key assignments the message "NO KEYS" is generated. - CAT"7.
+Also doubles up depending on whether there's a mass storage device present in the loop.
+When this is the case it executes the function DIR of the HP-IL module.
 For a detailed description of this function see the owner's handbook for the HP-IL module.
-When this is not present in the calculator the message "NO HPIL" is shown.

-• CAT"8 to CAT"F.- These catalogs operate in a manner similar to the enhanced CAT"2 function of the module, except that each of these addresses a single page of the I/O ports of the HP-41.
+When there's not any drive present then it'll behave like any of the external port catalogs CAT"8/F, listing the contents of the module plugged in part 7. - CAT"8 to CAT"F.- These catalogs operate in a manner similar to the enhanced CAT"2 function of the module, except that each of these addresses a single page of the I/O ports of the HP-41.
 Both the catalogs and the ROM pages are numbered from 8 to F. As one might therefore expect, each of the catalogs in this group has a number identical to the ROM page whose content it examines.

-Each port of the HP-41 can be occupied by up to 8 Kbytes of program material (in non- bank switched configuration; or up to 32k if bank-switching is used to its max).
+Each port of the HP-41 can be occupied by up to 8 Kbytes of program material (in non-bank switched configuration; or up to 32k if bank-switching is used to its max).
 Since most application modules address the lower 4K of the port they're plugged into, then the upper page of that I/O port is inaccessible under normal circumstances, and the corresponding catalog will display the message "NO ROM" for that address block.
 Some modules use both pages but have only one Function Address Table (FAT).
 In those cases the message "NO FAT" is shown as appropriate.